Lukhausen/Lepus/typst/supercharged-dhbw/chapter_new/terminology.typ

 == Chain of Thought

-The chain-of-thought principle describes a strategy in which AI models formulate their thought processes in several comprehensible intermediate steps instead of just presenting the final result directly @IBM2024Chain.
-This is often done in larger language models in order to deal with complex issues such as mathematical tasks, logical conclusions or the comprehension of long texts @LarsenWessels2022.
-A simple example would be a maths problem in which the model not only states the sum of two numbers, but also explains step by step how this is arrived at: first the numbers are broken down into their place values and added individually until the correct result is finally obtained.
-Thanks to this step-by-step structuring and presentation of the solution, errors are easier to recognise and can be corrected if necessary.
-In practice, the method is mainly used where a clear derivation is crucial, for example in tricky puzzles, in the field of automated text analysis or when analysing legal documents.
-This explicit disclosure of the thought process not only increases accuracy, but also promotes trust in the answers of AI systems, as users can better understand the explanations.
+The chain-of-thought principle describes a strategy in which AI models articulate their thought processes through several comprehensible intermediate steps, instead of presenting the final result directly @IBM2024Chain.
+This is frequently employed in larger language models to handle complex tasks such as mathematical problems, logical reasoning, or comprehending lengthy texts @LarsenWessels2022.
+A simple example is a math problem, where the model does not only state the sum of two numbers but also explains step by step how it arrived at the solution: first, the numbers are broken down into their place values and added individually until the correct result is obtained.
+Due to this step-by-step structuring and presentation of the solution, errors are easier to recognize and can be corrected if necessary.

+When people first adopted chain-of-thought in 2022, it was nothing more than a clever prompting cue: adding phrases such as "Let's think step by step." dramatically improved accuracy in arithmetic, logical riddles, and legal analyses. @wei2023chainofthoughtpromptingelicitsreasoning
+Yet, this test-time method of utilizing chain-of-thought was inconsistent and always required a prompt to function correctly.
+Moreover, the principle of self-correction was mostly absent from those prompted chains of thought.
+Once the model had made a misstep, it did not correct itself to revert to the truth but rather continued along the incorrect path.

+By 2023, the community began fine-tuning smaller models on step-by-step datasets such as ThoughtSource @OpenBioLink2023ThoughtSource and MathInstruct @Yue2023MathInstruct, which collected hundreds of thousands of human- or LLM-written chains of thought, allowing models to no longer require a special prompt.

+OpenAI joined this effort and published a fully human-generated reasoning chain-of-thought dataset consisting of 800k reasoning steps on the MATH benchmark @Hendrycks2021Math @prm800k.

+With the release of OpenAI's O1, the first large model with inherent test-time chain-of-thought reasoning capabilities was introduced, demonstrating that applying the chain-of-thought principle not only during prompting but also during training can significantly improve logical reasoning accuracy.

+In 2025, this means that nearly all state-of-the-art language models now utilize chain-of-thought during test time.
+The simple instruction "think step by step" has become obsolete yet remains integral, as it is effectively embedded within the model itself rather than functioning merely as a prompt.

 == Scaling Laws